civol/HDLRuby/README.md

 end
 ```

+_Example 4: Summing Elements with Early Termination_

-The fourth one computes the sum of all the elements of memory `mem` but stops if the sum is larger than 16:
+This sequencer computes the sum of the elements in memory `mem`, stopping if the sum exceeds 16:

 ```ruby
 inner :clk, :start